When do you measure impact?

 Create a data collection plan

-Your data forms the information you need to answer your research questions and conduct your analysis.
+Your data collectively form the information you need to answer your research questions and conduct your analysis.
 To create a data collection plan, you need to determine:

 Decide which research methods you can use

 To measure the impact of something, it is useful to try to conduct a baseline measurement that you can compare with a later measurement.
-This indicates that a change has occurred.
-For the long term, it’s a good idea to measure change not only immediately after an activity but also some time later.
+This indicates that change has occurred.
+For the long term, it is a good idea to measure change not only immediately after an activity but also some time later.
 This is longitudinal data collection.

 Tip!
 Don't forget that you may already have certain data.
 For example, look at your social media usage statistics and engagement through comments and shares.